 Cutting Back On Caffeine From Your Diet

 If you are determined to cut down on your caffeine intake, then try doing so gradually to avoid withdrawal symptoms such as a headache or fatigue.
 You may start with diluting your beverages or brewing it for a shorter time.
 Alternatively, you may opt for half decaf or half brewed coffee.

 How Can You Get By Without Having Caffeine Rich Foods?

 Coffee and infertility are closely related in women.
 According to some studies, excessive dosage of caffeine and trying to conceive do not go hand in hand and often leads to miscarriages as well.
 Considering to go for caffeine-free lifestyle?
 Check out the below tips to get started.

 - Start your day with protein-rich breakfast to have energy throughout the day

 - Replace coffee with hot chocolate which has less amount of caffeine than coffee.

-- Pour more milk in your coffee, so your coffee amount goes down.
+- Pour more milk into your coffee, so your coffee amount goes down.

-- Go for flavoured carbonated water, when you crave for soda drinks.
+- Go for flavoured carbonated water, when you crave soda drinks.

 - Avoid late afternoon or evening coffee routine as it interferes with your sleeping pattern.